ricocatford/guess-the-word/README.md

 - [Backward Step](https://fontawesome.com/icons/backward-step?s=solid&f=classic): Used for 'Quit' button.
 - [Forward Step](https://fontawesome.com/icons/forward-step?s=solid&f=classic): Used for 'Continue' button.

-I've also used some more icons for subheadings:
+These are the icons I've used for subheadings, all found on Font Awesome:
 - [Gavel](https://fontawesome.com/icons/gavel?s=solid&f=classic): Used for subheading 'Rules' ('How to play' page).
 - [Gear](https://fontawesome.com/icons/gear?s=solid&f=classic): Used for subheading 'Game mechanics' ('How to play' page).
 - [Bolt Lightning](https://fontawesome.com/icons/bolt-lightning?s=solid&f=classic): Used for subheading 'Powered by two APIs' ('Disclaimer' page).